IIIA-ML/alk/README.md

 ### Alternative Rank Iterations
 These are alternatives searches for candidates in the internal data structure `RANK`.
 The default iteration style is _Top Down_ iteration of `Stage`s in `RANK`.
-Detailed information is to be published in the dissertation.

 #### Jumping
 After evaluating every _n^th_ candidate, this iteration makes a momentary jump to the next `Stage` in `RANK` for candidacy assessment.